EternalBlueFlame/Trains-In-Motion/TiM-License.md

 ## 2. Limitation of liability
 2.1.
 You acknowledge that the Software has not been developed to meet your individual requirements, and that it is therefore your responsibility to ensure that the facilities and functions of the Software meet your requirements.<br/>
 2.2.
 We only supply the Software and Documents for domestic and private use.
-You agree not to use the Software and Documents for any commercial or re-sale purposes, and we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.<br/>
+You agree that we have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.<br/>
 2.3.
 You acknowledge that the Software may not be free of bugs or errors, and agree that the existence of any errors shall not constitute a breach of this Licence.<br/>
 2.4.
-We do not offer any warranty or guarantee in respect of the operation of your Accounts and we shall have no liability to you resulting from the operation of your accounts and the effect that has on the Software.<br/>
+We do not offer any warranty or guarantee in respect of the operation of your Account(s) and we shall have no liability to you resulting from the operation of your account(s) and the effect that has on the Software.<br/>
 2.5.
 We shall have no liability under or in connection with this Licence whether in contract, tort (including negligence), breach of statutory duty or otherwise.
 This does not apply to the types of loss set out in condition 2.6.<br/>
 2.6.
 Nothing in this Licence shall limit or exclude our liability for:<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.6.1.
 Fraud or fraudulent misrepresentation.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;2.6.2.
 Any other liability that cannot be excluded or limited by English law.<br/>
 2.7.
-We shall have no liability for any loss of data due to any errors(s) and, or negligence in, or to, Trains in Motion and, or any related Program(s) and, or Addon(s), and, or Plugins.<br/>
+We shall have no liability for any loss of data due to any errors(s) and, or negligence in, or to, Trains in Motion and, or any related Program(s) and, or Addon(s), and, or Plugin(s).<br/>
 2.8.
 This Licence sets out the full extent of our obligations and liabilities in respect of the supply of the Software and Documents.
 Except as stated in this Licence, there are no conditions, warranties, representations or other terms, expressed or implied, that are binding on us.
 Any condition, warranty, representation or other term concerning the supply of the Software and Documents which might otherwise be implied into, or incorporated in, this Licence whether by statute, common law or otherwise, is excluded to the fullest extent permitted by law.<br/>